Teaching Online Safety at Manorbrook

 Teaching our children to stay safe on line is a crucial part of their learning.
 It is essential that children are equipped with the tools they need to become responsible online citizens.

-Much of the explicit teaching in this area is delivered through the e-safety aspects of our computing curriculum.
+Much of the explicit teaching in this area is delivered through the online safety aspects of our computing curriculum.
 To support this, many additional opportunities are planned resulting in frequent discussion of e-safety rules, responsibilities and issues.

 Each February our school participates in ‘Safer Internet Day’, a world-wide initiative raising the profile of e-safety to learners of all ages.

 Throughout the year, whenever the internet is used in any area of the curriculum, children are reminded of the basic rules.
 They know they must search through the ‘Swiggle’ browser and stay on sites they have been directed towards.
 Older children, who are carrying out independent research, are taught about how to select sites that may be useful and appropriate to their needs.

 Discussion around the reliability of information found on-line also takes place.

 We believe our children are confident in discussion of aspects of e-safety but remain aware that this must transfer into their practice at home and at school to be effective.
-If you have any e-safety concerns that you wish to discuss we will be happy to help.
+If you have any online safety concerns that you wish to discuss we will be happy to help.
 Please let us know, either via the school office or your child's class teacher.